Skip to main content

 Its vigorous growth also gives your lawn a thick, lush appearance.
 This, coupled with the sleek, dark green leaves and beautiful blue or purple flowers, makes it particularly attractive as a ground cover.
 During mid to late spring, it produces so many flowers your lawn may look more blue than green!
 It will occasionally bloom again during summer and fall, although these are usually smaller.

-Cons of using Vinca minor
+Cons of Vinca minor as ground cover

 For all the benefits it provides, Vinca minor isn’t perfect.
 The same vigorous growth that makes it a luscious lawn also makes it difficult to control.
 It has a tendency to spread into gardens, neighbors’ yards, or any other nearby spaces.
 Unfortunately, Vinca minor is also not native to the U.S. It is native to Europe, and its spreading habit and quick growth rate mean it outcompetes native plants.
 It is invasive; particularly in warmer regions.
 Although it is less invasive in colder regions where low temperatures may stunt its growth, this also prevents it from growing quite as densely.